amos-kibet/toolbox/graphql/CuriosumBlog.md

 **Creating GraphQL test case for subscriptions**

 Testing the subscription is different than testing queries or mutations.
-We have to create a socket, subscribe to a subscription, trigger the subscription, with mutation, and lastly check if the subscription returns what we want.
+We have to create a socket, subscribe to a subscription, trigger the subscription with mutation, and lastly check if the subscription returns what we want.

 We have to define a `channel_case` helper module.
 Documentation on how `channels` are tested is found [here](https://hexdocs.pm/phoenix/testing_channels.html#the-channelcase).